Bio724/Bio724-Lecture-Notes/lecture-data-wrangling-unix/installing-software.md

 # Package Managers on Linux Systems

 Most popular Linux-based operating systems provide a package manager for installing software.
-You can think of a package manager as aking to an "App Store", and most Linux desktop environments (e.g. Gnome, KDE) provide a simple point and click software installation interface that is very much like the app stores you are familiar with on Mac OS or Windows.
+You can think of a package manager as akin to an "App Store", and most Linux desktop environments (e.g. Gnome, KDE) provide a simple point and click software installation interface that is very much like the app stores you are familiar with on Mac OS or Windows.
 Since we're working with a remote VM, we'll see how to install software packages from the command line.

 On derivates of Debian Linux (which includes Ubuntu, the system we're using on our VMs) the package manager is a tool called `apt`.
 We can use the `apt` command to search for software as well as install software.